Mukulyadav2004/GSoC-proposal/proposal.md

 ### Phase 2: Coding (June - August)

-Google Summer of Code: data.table Project Timeline This timeline details my plan for contributing to data.table during GSoC.
-The project will address a range of issues, from user requests to documentation improvements, ensuring a valuable contribution.

-#### Getting Ready:
-- I'll become very familiar with the data.table code.
-- The issues I'll be working on will be studied carefully.
-- I'll set up my coding environment and ensure Git is working well.

-#### Early Contributions:
-- I'll start working on small tasks or discussions related to the issues.
-- I'll begin talking with my mentors about my plans.
-- The data.table way of contributing code will be learned.

 #### Week 1: 1st June to 7th June:
 - Regarding #1636, add a thousands argument in R/fread.R, validate it, and pass to C. Extend key structs in C to store this parameter.
 - Create a reusable buffer for each thread to strip thousand separators.